-Customer segmentation is a powerful technique for understanding your customers, however it can be tricky to successfully implement in a business context.
+Customer segmentation is a powerful technique for understanding your customers.
+However, it can be tricky to successfully implement it in a business context.

-In this blog post, we will describe two business applications for customer segmentation, and list some common machine learning models from the vantage point of each functional goal.
+In this blog post, we will describe two business applications for customer segmentation.
+We also will list some common machine learning models from the vantage point of each functional goal.
 Finally, we’ll conclude with some general suggestions for crafting your own approach.

 Two goals for customer segmentation

 Why segment customers?
 When you group customers together, it’s possible to infer behavior by looking at the rest of the group.
 But, the nature of the inference will depend on your ultimate business goal.